amrisi/amr-guidelines/amr.md

             :destination (t / town)))
 ```

-> The soldier sang to the girl as he walked with her to town.
+> The soldier hummed a tune for the girl as he walked with her to town.

 ### `:topic`